agilethought/angularjs-styleguide/README.md

   *Why?*: When your code is minified and bundled into a single file for deployment to a production server, you could have collisions of variables and many global variables.
 An IIFE protects you against both of these by providing variable scope for each file.

+  - Automate IIFE using grunt or gulp.

+  *Why?*: Productivity.
+This ensures we always do it, and allows tests to poke inside of modules if desired.

   ```javascript
   /* avoid */
   // logger.js